zephyrproject-rtos/zephyr/doc/security/secure-coding.rst

 `CWE/SANS top 25`_ or `OWASP Top 10`_ for commonly used lists.

 ..
 Turn this into something specific.
 Can we find examples of mistakes.
-Perhaps an example of things Coverity has sent us.
+Perhaps an example of things static analysis tool has sent us.

 .. _CWE/SANS top 25: http://cwe.mitre.org/top25/